 I started out with a Nikon FE2 and a couple of Nikkor AI-S lenses.
 I learned how to use this camera and how to take care my equipment with it.
 I bought different focal length lenses and different cameras learning by taking lots of pictures.
 35mm film was it!
 Or that’s what I thought… I was all in with the Nikon system and I still am to this day.
 The local lab processes and scans my film.
 I add it here in the appropriate pages, I continue to use this web site to track my progress.

 35mm film photography is fun but sometimes frustrating and expensive.
 At times my pictures were out of focus, other times the processing sucked.
 The local lab blew a few of my favorite images and suggested that I “embrace the imperfection of film photography.”
-It was disappointing to work so hard at getting a good picture only to have it slightly out of focus or splotchy from poor development technique, and then there is the cost.
+It was disappointing to work so hard at getting a good picture only to have it slightly out of focus because I was tired from hiking or splotchy from poor development technique, and then there is the cost.
 The cost and disappointment prompted me to look into digital photography.
 It was instant results and a low cost to learn ratio.

 I bought the D780 and I could use my AI-S lenses however I began investigating auto focus lenses.
 I bought a AF-S Nikkor 28-300mm f3.5-5.6 G ED VR FX lens that did nearly everything.
 I loved that lens but I also secretly hated it.
 It was hard to learn what focal length I wanted, it just did it with a twist of the zoom ring.
 I wanted to understand first, before letting the lens choose for me.
 It just worked so well for everything but it was only good at replacing my decision at what lens to use, the opposite of what I wanted out of learning to use different focal lengths.
 I sold it.
 It served its purpose yet now, I understand its purpose and it is a fantastic lens for what it was designed for.
 I just wasn’t ready to own one, problem is, I now understand and miss it, really, but not really.